 - Each application will be evaluated individually by VEA Engineering and is dependent on VEA’s existing electrical infrastructure.
 Due to this, timeframes and cost estimates are unique to each application.
 All estimates will be completed in accordance with current Electric Line Extensions Policy

 - The Member-generator will receive an invoice based off of VEA Engineering’s cost estimate.
 It is the Member-generator’s responsibility to ensure payment has been made on the invoice.
 Once payment is received, VEA will issue a Permission to Construct (PTC) Letter.
 Any construction completed on the Member-generator’s Net-metering System prior to the receipt of the PTC Letter may not comply with VEA’s requirements.

 - The Member-generator is responsible for submitting the Nye County Building and Safety Inspection Job Card with the required initials and dates to This document will give VEA indication that the Member-generator is ready to have VEA Metering conduct the required inspection of the Net-metering system.
 VEA Metering will schedule an inspection accordingly.

 - Permission to Operate Letter.
 Once VEA Metering has completed its inspection and approves the Net-metering System for energization, the Member-generator will be notified.
 A PTO Letter will be sent to the Member-generator for this notification.
-Along with the PTO, the Member-generator will received an executed Agreement for Interconnection of Distributed Generation (AIDG).
+Along with the PTO, the Member-generator will receive an executed Agreement for Interconnection of Distributed Generation (AIDG).